-When events or retreats are held offsite, staff / volunteers are responsible for ensuring students are aware of guidelines set forth by the location holding the event and ensuring those guidelines are followed.
-(For example, if the event is at a camp, students will be told the rules and boundaries for where they are able to be at the camp and staff and volunteers will monitor those areas appropriately).
+In addition, hen events or retreats are held offsite, staff / volunteers are responsible for ensuring students are aware of guidelines set forth by the location holding the event and ensuring those guidelines are followed.
+(For example, if the event is at a camp, the camp staff will share rules and boundaries for various activities and HBPC staff and volunteers will monitor those areas appropriately).

-Certain Student Ministries activities may occasionally require that overnight sleeping arrangements be made for students, staff members and volunteers (i.e. mission trips, ski trips, camping trips, etc.).
+Youth Ministry activities may occasionally require that overnight sleeping arrangements be made for students, staff members and volunteers (i.e. mission trips, ski trips, camping trips, etc.).
 In the event an activity requires sleeping arrangements, staff members and volunteers will strictly observe the following rules:

-- Staff and volunteers share 'on duty' hours; that is, no staff member is 'on duty' 24 x 7.
-Rather, the staff member may be on duty 8 hours with the volunteer(s) covering the balance of the day.
+- Staff and volunteers share 'on duty' hours; that is, no staff member is 'on duty' 24 x Rather, the staff member may be on duty 8 hours with the volunteer(s) covering the balance of the day.
 The staff member may, however, be contacted in the case of an emergency.
-The staff and volunteers will determine, and announce to the youth, which volunteer is on-duty during the time the staff is unavailable. - 2 The 2-adult rule must be followed; a single child or student will not be alone with a staff member or volunteer in an unobservable area. - 3 All adult leaders must have previously completed the Church's screening and training process. - 4 In the event of a sleepover on campus that involves both boys and girls, boys and girls must sleep in separate rooms, properly supervised by children or student leaders of the same gender. - 5 Staff members and volunteers will ensure that students remain in designated sleeping places. - Whenever possible, at least one staff member or volunteer will sleep in the same room as children or students, or in an adjoining room with the door between the rooms kept open.
-At no point will any leader share a bed with a child or student (except in case of familial/quardian relationship with pastoral approval) - 7 In the event that overnight arrangements do not include standard beds or air mattresses, each staff member, volunteer, and child or student will use single sleeping bags or blankets.
+The staff and volunteers will determine, and announce to the youth, which volunteer is on-duty during the time the staff is unavailable. - 2 The 2-adult rule must be followed; a single child or student will not be alone with a staff member or volunteer in an unobservable area. - 3 All adult leaders must have previously completed the Church's screening and training process. - 4 When an event/retreat involves a sleepover that involves both males and females, the males and females must sleep in separate rooms, properly supervised by volunteers leaders of the same gender. - 5 The staff member in-charge, MUST lodge in the same hotel or cabin as the youth. - 6 When the trip involves staying in a hotel, youth of the same gender may be required to share a bed for sleeping.
+For example, when a hotel room has 2 double/queen/king beds, two (2) youth of the same gender may be required to share a bed. - 7 When the trip involves staying in a hotel in which one of the beds is a sofa-sleeper, that may also require two youths to share it. - 8 There should not be an expectation that each youth will ALWAYS have a bed alone when on an extended stay of any kind. - 9 Staff members and volunteers will ensure that students remain in designated sleeping places. - 10 Whenever possible, at least one staff member or volunteer will sleep in the same room as children or students, or in an adjoining room with the door between the rooms kept open.
+At no point will any leader share a bed with a child or student (except in case of familial/guardian relationship with pastoral approval) - 11 In the event that overnight arrangements do not include standard beds or air mattresses, each staff member, volunteer, and child or student will use single sleeping bags or blankets.
 In these instances a "one-person-to-one bag or blanket" rule will be observed.

-NOTE: EACH VOLUNTEER MUST ALSO MUST BE PROVIDED A COPY OF THE HODGES BOULEVARD PRESBYTERIAN CHURCH HUMAN RESOURCES SEXUAL MISCONDUCT POLICIES AND PROCEDURES
+NOTE: EACH VOLUNTEER MUST ALSO MUST ALSO REVIEW HODGES BOULEVARD PRESBYTERIAN CHURCH HUMAN RESOURCES SEXUAL MISCONDUCT POLICIES AND PROCEDURES, ALSO AVAILABLE ON THE HBPC WEBSITE AND ATTEST TO COMPLETION FOLLOWING DIRECTIONS ON THE WEBSITE.